NullPointerDeveloper/Notes/Other/Epilepsy.md

 # Mechanism of epilepsy

-Two particular reason for problematic signals:
+Two particular reason for problematic signals leading to seizures:

 - Too much glutamate (_excitatory neurotransmitter with several types of receptors found throughout the central nervous system_) activity.